On a construction of some homology $d$-manifolds: Preliminaries

-All the simplicial complexes taken throughout the article are finite.
-Any $i$-simplex present in a simplicial complex $\D$ will be called an $i$-face of $\D$ (or simply a face when dimension is understood), and a maximal simplex will be pronounced as facet.
-The dimension of $\D$ is the maximum of the dimensions of faces in $\D$.
-We say a simplicial complex is pure if all of its facets are of same dimension.
-For $0\leq i\leq 3$, the $i$-faces are also called vertices, edges, triangles and tetrahedra of $\D$ respectively.
-The set of all vertices of $\D$ and a simplex $\s\in\D$ will be denoted as $V(\D)$ and $V(\s)$ respectively.
-The collection of face of dimension up to $i$ in $\D$ is called the $i$-skeleton of $\D$ and is denoted by $\text{Skel}_{i}(\D)$. $\text{Skel}_{1}(\D)$ is also called the graph of $\D$ and is denoted by $G(\D)$.
-If $V_1\subseteq V(\D)$, then by $\D[V_1]$ we mean the subcomplex $\{\sigma\in\D : V(\s)\subseteq V_1\}$.
-A simplex $\s$ is said to be a missing face of $\D$ if $\D$ contains all the proper faces of $\s$ but $\s$ is not in $\D$.
-A pure simplicial complex is said to be \textbf{prime} if $\D$ does not have any missing facets.
+Let $\D$ be a simplicial complex.
+Any $i$-simplex present in $\D$ is referred to as an {\em $i$-face} (or simply a {\em face}) of $\D$, and a maximal simplex in $\D$ is called a {\em facet}.
+We denote by $|\D|$ the union of all simplices in $\D$, together with the subspace topology induced from $\mathbb{R}^m$ for some $m$.
+A simplicial complex is considered {\em pure} if all its facets have the same dimension.
+For $0\leq i\leq 3$, we refer to the $i$-faces as vertices, edges, triangles, and tetrahedra of $\D$, respectively.
+We use the standard notation $\s^i$ to denote a $i$-simplex when necessary.
+The set of all vertices of $\D$ is denoted as $V(\D)$.
+The collection of faces of dimension up to $i$ in $\D$ is called the {\em $i$-skeleton} of $\D$ and is represented as $\text{Skel}_{i}(\D)$.
+In particular, the $1$-skeleton $\text{Skel}_{1}(\D)$ is also called the {\em graph} of $\D$ and is denoted as $G(\D)$.
+If $V_1\subseteq V(\D)$, then $\D[V_1]$ represents the subcomplex $\{\sigma\in\D : V(\s)\subseteq V_1\}$.
+Moreover, a simplex $\s$ is considered a {\em missing face} of $\D$ if $\D$ contains all proper faces of $\s$ but $\s$ itself is not a face of $\D$.